shabelnikilya/mongo/README.md

-Technology testing project Spring data with MongoDB.
+Technology testing project Spring data with MongoDB and Spring Security.